 Discrete Status Bit: The discrete status bit is accessed by referencing the associated T memory location.
-It will be on if the current value is equal to or greater than the preset value.
-For example, the discrete status bit for Timer 2 would be T2.
+Operating as a "timer done bit", it will be on if the current value is equal to or greater than the preset value.
+For example the discrete status bit for timer 2 would be T2.